dibidave/wormcells-de/templates/introduction.md

  Results should arrive in less than 15 minutes.
 If they take more than an hour, something broke, so let me know by writing to eduardo@wormbase.org.
 Also feel free to write me if you have any feedback.

-The single cell gene count matrixes were processed using a machine learning framework called [Single-cell Variational Inference (scVI)](https://github.com/YosefLab/scVI).
+The single cell gene count matrices were processed using a machine learning framework called [Single-cell Variational Inference (scVI)](https://github.com/YosefLab/scVI).
 The scVI framework enables integrating data from different sources (different experiments, batches and technologies), clustering and label transfer, and performing differential expression between clusters.

-To learn how the plots were made, check out [this Jupyter notebook](https://colab.research.google.com/drive/1hF7KSujhhHcyxzWkzAHy9lazXLexainr) which performs differential expression as is here here.
-It runs on Google Colab so you can start playing right away.
+The code, data and a tutorial are available at the bottom of this page.

 The `wormcells-de` app is still in development and on this tool will inform how WormBase may incorporate and display single cell data in the future.